Meet the people behind the VHEC

 SARAH VISCA

 Sarah graduated from Concordia University in Montreal with a Bachelor of Arts in economics.
-She has a passion for environmental awareness and sustainability, human and animal rights and social justice.
+She is passionate about environmental sustainability, human and animal rights, and social justice.

 Board of Directors